-Prospective authors are invited to submit full papers, with up to four pages of technical content (references may be listed on a fifth page), using the template and formatting guidelines that will be posted on this site as it is updated.
+Prospective authors are invited to submit full papers, with up to four pages of technical content (references may be listed on a fifth page).
+Submission instructions, templates, and formatting guidelines can be found on the Paper submission page.
 All accepted papers must be presented at the workshop in order to be included in the proceedings.
 There will be best student paper awards.

 We invite the submission of original research papers on topics including, but not limited to, the following areas:

 |Foundations, methods, and algorithms||Application areas|

 |Detection and estimation theory||Bioinformatics and genomics|

 |Signal separation methods||Signal processing for the internet of things|

 |Sampling and reconstruction||Sensor networks|